 Disable Sandbox Mode

-Disable the sandbox mode can also fix most of the chrome error include Aw Snap something went wrong error.
+Disabling the sandbox mode can also fix most of the chrome errors including Aw Snap Something went wrong error.
 Try this option if nothing works because Chrome Sandbox Mode is not recommended to be disabled as it is what makes Chrome Browser secure.

-- Now, and under Shortcut Tab, add -no-sandbox at the end of the Target
+- Now, under the Shortcut Tab, add -no-sandbox at the end of the Target

 - Click on Apply and OK to save the changes.

-Did these solutions help to fix “Aw snap something went wrong” while displaying this webpage google chrome?
-Let us know on comments below, also read:
+Did these solutions help to fix “Aw snap something went wrong” while displaying this webpage on Google Chrome?
+Let us know on the comments below, also read: